Warning: Undefined variable $selectedid in /customers/a/1/a/paulienoltheten.nl/httpd.www/_inc/po.php on line 287

-Length of film: 70 - 90 minutes (in progress)
+Length of film: 95 minutes

-Financially supported by De Korte Verbeelding, a collaboration between Film Fonds and Mondriaan Fonds, Dommering Fonds and platform SoAP (Space oriented Artistic Practice).
+Financially supported by De Korte Verbeelding: a collaboration between Film Fonds and Mondriaan Fonds / Dommering Fonds / AFK / platform SoAP.

 “It all started with you lighting a candle.
 You told me to not disturb you.
 You were going to do something.The following night you did it again.
 Well, it started happening more often.
 With more and more candles.
 And the hours increased.

 I remember one evening...it had been silent for a while.
 I went in to check on you.
 And you had fallen asleep, and I blew out the candles which woke you up.
 You got so angry.
 As if I had ruined something.
 You said it, too...that I’d ruined something."